Koolijab/TouchscreenPenControl/README.md

 # AutoHotkey Script to turn on/off Windows Digitizer Touchscreen with Penbutton
-Turn on or off your touchscreen with the upper pen button while hovering (works only on digitizers)
+Turn on or off your touchscreen with the upper pen button while hovering

 A way to deal with bad palm rejection.